ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

   - Expected result: The textarea disappears, and is replaced with the original comment layout
   - Result: Works as intended
+- **The coment delete button**
+  - Expected result: A modal appears, asking the user for confirmation if they want to delete the comment
+  - Result: Works as intended
+- **View replies toggle**
+  - Expected result: The reply section dropdown is toggled, and the text changes to "View/Hide replies" depending on what is showing
+  - Result: `Works as intended, but double-clicking on the button can cause the text to go out of sync with the dropdown (i.e. the text says "Hide replies" when the replies are hidden.
+I will change the text update event from the toggle click to the Bootstrap collapse events`

+### The New Post Page

+- **The "Clear Image" button**
+  - Expected Result: The image is cleared from the preview, and will not persist after the post is created
+  - Result: Works as intended
+- **The "Add Tag" button**
+  - Expected result: A tag is added to the list of tags
+  - Result: Works as intended
+- **The "Remove Tag" button**
+  - Expected result: The tag is removed from the list of tags
+  - Result: Works as intended
+- **The "Include Poll" checkbox**
+  - Expected result: If checked, the poll collapse shows, and if not, the poll collapse hides
+  - Result: Works as intended
+- **The "Add Answer" button**
+  - Expected result: The answer is added, and if the number of answers has reached the maximum, the poll answer input disappears
+  - Result: Works as intended
+- **The "Delete Answer" button**
+  - Expected result: The answer is removed, and if the previous number of answers was the maximum, the poll answer input reappears
+  - Result: Works as intended
+- **The "Create Post" button**
+  - Expected result: The post is created, with all the properties specified by the user within the form
+  - Result: Works as intended
+- **The post form clear button**
+  - Expected result: All data previously entered by the user is cleared
+  - Result: `The content within the Summernote text editor remains, and even though the "Include Poll" checkbox is unchecked, the collapse doesn't hide`

+### The Edit Post Page

+- **The "Clear Image" button**
+  - Expected Result: If an image is already present before the edit, then a modal will appear, asking the user for confirmation to delete the image.
+If not, then the image is cleared from the preview, and will not persist after the post is created
+  - Result: Works as intended
+- **The "Add Tag" button**
+  - Expected result: A tag is added to the list of tags
+  - Result: Works as intended
+- **The "Remove Tag" button**
+  - Expected result: The tag is removed from the list of tags
+  - Result: Works as intended
+- **The "Include Poll" checkbox**
+  - Expected result: If checked, the poll collapse shows, and if not, the poll collapse hides
+  - Result: `Checkbox collapse always hides after showing`
+- **The "Add Answer" button**
+  - Expected result: The answer is added, and if the number of answers has reached the maximum, the poll answer input disappears
+  - Result: Works as intended
+- **The "Delete Answer" button**
+  - Expected result: The answer is removed, and if the previous number of answers was the maximum, the poll answer input reappears
+  - Result: Works as intended
+- **The "Delete Poll" button**
+  - Expected result: A modal appears asking the user for confirmation of the poll delete
+  - Result: Works as intended
+- **The "Save Post" button**
+  - Expected result: The post is updated, with all the properties specified by the user within the form
+  - Result: Works as intended
+- **The "Cancel Edit" button**
+  - Expected result: The user is taken back to the post detail page
+  - Result: Works as intended

+### The New Poll Page

+- **The "Add Answer" button**
+  - Expected result: The answer is added, and if the number of answers has reached the maximum, the poll answer input disappears
+  - Result: Works as intended
+- **The "Delete Answer" button**
+  - Expected result: The answer is removed, and if the previous number of answers was the maximum, the poll answer input reappears
+  - Result: Works as intended
+- **The form clear button**
+  - Expected result: All previously entered data is cleared
+  - Result: `If the form is cleared with the maximum number of answers, the answer input is missing`

+### The Poll List Page

+- **The poll's post reference**
+  - Expected result: The user is taken to the post where the poll is referenced
+  - Result: Works as intended
+- **The "Delete Poll" button
+  - Expected result: A modal appears, asking for confirmation to delete the poll
+  - Result: Works as intended
+- **The answer select input**
+  - Expected result: The answer that resides in the clicked container is selected
+  - Result: Works as intended
+- **The poll vote button**
+  - Expected result: The vote is sent, the current answers are shown and the user cannot vote again
+  - Result: Works as intended
+- **The clear vote button**
+  - Expected result: The selected vote is cleared
+  - Result: Works as intended
+- The "Edit Poll" button
+  - Expected result: The poll's due date is replaced by an inline form, with a date input, a "Save" button and a "Cancel" button
+  - Result: Works as intended
+- **The poll save button**
+  - Expected result: The poll's due date is updated
+  - Result: Works as intended
+- **The cancel poll edit button**
+  - Expected result: The inline form disappears, and is replaced by the original due date
+  - Result: Works as intended

+### The Account Settings Page

+- **The "Edit Username" button**
+  - Expected result: A modal appears, requesting the user's password before allowing the user to edit their settings
+  - Result: Works as intended
+- **The "Edit Email" button**
+  - Expected result: A modal appears, requesting the user's password before allowing the user to edit their settings
+  - Result: Works as intended
+- **The "Delete Account" button**
+  - Expected result: A modal appears, requesting the user's password before allowing the user to delete their account
+  - Result: Works as intended

+### The Edit Account Page

+- **The password checkbox**
+  - Expected result: A dropdown is toggled, revealing/hiding 2 password input fields
+  - Result: Works as intended
+- **The "Update Account" button**
+  - Expected result: the account details are updated
+  - Result: Works as intended
+- **The cancel account edit button**
+  - Expected result: The user is taken to the account settings page
+  - Result: Works as intended

+### Modals

+- **The modal dismiss button**
+  - Expected result: The modal is dismissed
+  - Result: Works as intended
+- **The modal cancel button**
+  - Expected result: The modal is dismissed
+  - Result: Works as intended
+- **The user logout modal**
+  - Expected result: The user is logged out and is taken to the login page
+  - Result: Works as intended
+- **The post delete modal**
+  - Expected result: The selected modal is deleted
+  - Result: Works as intended
+- **The comment delete modal**
+  - Expected result: The selected comment is deleted
+  - Result: Works as intended
+- **The poll delete modal**
+  - Expected result: The selected poll is deleted
+  - Result: Works as intended
+- **The clear image modal**
+  - Expected result: The image is removed from the post
+  - Result: Works as intended
+- **The "Edit Account" modal**
+  - Expected result: the user is taken to the edit account page
+  - Result: Works as intended
+- **The "Delete Account" modal**
+  - Expected result: The user's account is deleted, and is taken to the login page
+  - Result: Works as intended

 ### Non-Authenticated Users